-- For charter or magnet schools, look for information about registration or lottery deadlines – it might already be too late for the next school year.
+- Look for information about registration or lottery deadlines for charter or magnet schools, if your children attend these – it might already be too late for the next school year.

 - Get copies of your child’s school and vaccine records, and if possible, contact the new school before your move to find out about any special requirements.
 The district may require different vaccinations, and certain courses may not transfer as expected.